 Every cat is different, and no single solution suits everyone.
 However, the vast majority of cats would prefer to be cared for in their own home.
 Cats don’t like change, they don’t like to travel, and they don’t like sharing space with unfamiliar cats.
-Cat sitters will pay individual, custom and loving attention to your cat or cats based on their preferences.
-Therefore, cat sitting is the best solution for most cats, and it’s also more convenient and less expensive for cat owners.
+Cat sitters will provide individual, customized and loving attention to your cat or cats based on their preferences.
+Therefore, cat sitting is the best solution for most cats.
+It’s also more convenient and less expensive for cat owners.

 Boarding is when you leave your cat at a facility, which is a bit like a cat hotel.
-You pay a boarding house or cattery to look after your cat at their facility while you are away.
-A cattery usually has many cats stay at one time – often, cats sleep in separate cabins or cages and share a communal area.
+You pay a boarding house or cat day care to look after your cat at their facility while you are away.
+A cattery usually has many cats stay at one time.
+Often, cats sleep in separate cabins or cages and share a communal area.
 Sometimes cats have their own area that they stay in the entire time and don’t share their space with other cats.
 Cat owners have to reserve a place at a cattery in advance and arrange a time to drop their cat off and pick them up when they return.